MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-dataset-sql.md

 ---
-title: Retrieve the SQL statement of datasets in a document or dossier instance
+title: Retrieve the SQL statement of datasets in a document or dashboard instance
-sidebar_label: Retrieve the SQL statement of datasets in a document or dossier instance
+sidebar_label: Retrieve the SQL statement of datasets in a document or dashboard instance
-description: You can retrieve the SQL statements of all datasets in a document or dossier instance.
-In this workflow sample, a dossier instance is used.
+description: You can retrieve the SQL statements of all datasets in a document or dashboard instance.
+In this workflow sample, a dashboard instance is used.
 However, the same workflow applies to a document instance.
 ---

 <Available since="2021 Update 2" />